kanmeugne/kanmeugne.github.io/_posts/dev/2022-05-03-setting-up-your-python-environment.md

 ### Integrated Development Environments (IDEs)

 Python code editors are designed for developers who want their best development tools perfectly integrated.
 There are editors for every type of programmers -- the best ones being those you better flow with.
-Here is a non-exhaustive list of features one could be expecting for while looking for the perfect IDE :
+Here is a non-exhaustive list of features one could be expecting for, while looking for the perfect IDE :
-- a step-by-step debugger
+- *a step-by-step debugger*
-- code navigation tool
+- *code navigation tool*
-- syntax highlighting
+- *syntax highlighting*
-- auto completion/importation
+- *auto completion/importation*
-- diff tools to see how the code changes
+- *diff tools to see how the code changes between files*
-- unit/integration test tools integration
+- *unit/integration test tools integration*
 - etc.

 Below, a list of IDEs I have already seen in action (⚠ my pick is completely innocent 😁) :